 At first glance, you may think the words “amicable” and “divorce” don’t belong in the same sentence.
 By its very nature, a divorce means that two people no longer want to be together and have decided to go their separate ways.
 If everything was fine between them, this would not be the case.

 6 steps to an amicable divorce

 Trying to get one over on your spouse, or “take them for all they are worth”, is not a useful approach.
-It is ultimately unlikely to get you the result you want, will cause more bad feeling and lengthen the time and cost to sort you divorce.
+It is ultimately unlikely to get you the result you want, will cause more bad feeling and lengthen the time and cost to sort your divorce.
 Let bygones be bygones.
 Get on and sort it!

-Leave the children out of it – never use children as pawns or to score points.
+Never use children as pawns or to score points.
 It is not fair on them.
-You could risk alienating them, sooner or later.
+You could risk alienating the child, sooner or later.
 It is not worth it.
 They deserve an ongoing relationship with both parents.
 Don’t try to turn them against the other parent.

-Be understanding – there are lot of different emotional stages a person will go through in a divorce, including anger, denial and shock.
+There are lot of different emotional stages a person will go through in a divorce, including anger, denial and shock.
 Your ex-spouse may be at a different stage from you, particularly if you are the one who instigated proceedings.
 Accept this and be sympathetic to their position.
 Listen to their concerns and suggest ways to move things forward where appropriate.

-Rise above it – if your ex is being completely unreasonable, show you are the better person and rise above it.
+If your ex is being completely unreasonable, show you are the better person and rise above it.
 Maintain your calm and resist the temptation to stoop to their level.
 If you are suffering threatening or abusive behaviour, your lawyer will be able to offer extra support and advice and point you at additional agencies who can help.

 All family law specialists should advise an amicable approach to divorce and the related issues of sorting finances and any arrangements for children.
 It is the approach promoted by Resolution, the national body for family lawyers.
 Members sign up to commit to a Code of Practice that promotes a non-confrontational approach to resolving family problems.
-All Woolley & Co lawyers are members of Resolution and very much committed to an amicable approach.
+All Woolley & Co lawyers are members of Resolution and very much committed to offering an amicable divorce service.

 Aggressive and combative negotiations between estranged couples are not constructive for anyone, particularly if children are involved.
 A confrontational approach means it all takes longer to sort out the issues and costs more money.

 The number of Resolution members is growing at a healthy rate, which I think reflects a growing desire in the profession to do away with the “Rottweiler” style solicitors, so stereotypical of some television soaps, where they are urged to “take them for all we can get” and go about this in an aggressive and abrasive fashion.
 An amicable divorce service is much more likely if you work with a Resolution member.

 Our advice?
 Choose a lawyer who is a member of Resolution and follow these steps.
-If you are able to stick to these guidelines, you are more likely to manage an amicable divorce.
-This will help you keep a lid on costs, leaving more to split with you and your ex allowing both of you to start your new lives.
+If you are able to stick to these guidelines, you are more likely to manage an amicable separation.
+This will help you keep a lid on costs, leaving more to split with you and your ex and allowing both of you to start your new lives.

 Family Solicitor Coventry